catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 The central class responsible for rendering SQL expression trees into textual SQL is the ``Compiled`` class.
-This class has two primary subclasses, ``SQLCompiler`` and ``DDLCompiler``, which define SQL rendering operations for the DQL/DML and DDL subsets of SQL, respectively.
+This class has two primary subclasses, ``SQLCompiler`` and ``DDLCompiler``.  ``SQLCompiler`` handles SQL rendering operations for SELECT, INSERT, UPDATE, and DELETE statements, collectively classified as DQL (data query language) and DML (data manipulation language), while ``DDLCompiler`` handles various CREATE and DROP statements, classified as DDL (data definition language).
 There is an additional class hierarchy focused around string representations of types, starting at ``TypeCompiler``.
 Individual dialects then provide their own subclasses of all three compiler types to define SQL language aspects specific to the target database.
-Figure 8 provides an overview of this class hierarchy with respect to the Postgresql dialect.
+Figure 8 provides an overview of this class hierarchy with respect to the PostgreSQL dialect.

 .. figure:: fig_compiler_hierarchy.png

-   Compiler Hierarchy, including Postgresql-Specific Implementation
+   Compiler Hierarchy, including PostgreSQL-Specific Implementation

 The ``Compiled`` subclasses define a series of *visit* methods, each one referred to by a particular subclass of ``ClauseElement``.
 A hierarchy